 Telephone Number Service Provider (TNSP):

 An entity that is authoritative over a set of telephone numbers, and that can delegate a subset of those telephone numbers to another entity to attest for signing.
 In the context of this document a TNSP is an entity that is authorized by the STI-PA to obtain STI certificates from an STI-CA.

+A TNSP could be a telephone Service Provider as defined in [ATIS-1000080-E] or a Resp Org (Responsible Organization) that has the authority to obtain and assign Toll-Free numbers to customers.
+A Resp Org is identified with a Resp Org ID assigned by the SMS/800 Toll-Free Number Registry administrator.

-Ultimately the entities entitled to obtain STI Certificates will be defined by the STI-GA,
+Ultimately the entities entitled to obtain STI Certificates will be defined by the STI-GA.

 VoIP Entity: